Leda LT27 and McRae GM1 car-by-car histories

 Built for 1973 season.
 Cuddy Racing for Jon Woodner: raced in US 1973 (first seen R1 Riverside 29 Apr 1973).
 It was advertised in Autoweek 22 Dec 1973 by Carroll Smith, Bill Cuddy and Woodner.
-Subsequent history unknown but a car with chassis plate 008 plus bodywork and wings was bought off Graham McRae's trailer after the final 1981 Can-Am round by Dan Furey (Columbus, OH).
+Subsequent history unknown but a tub with chassis plate 008 plus bodywork and wings was bought off Graham McRae's trailer after the final 1981 Can-Am round by Dan Furey (Columbus, OH).
 How it came to be back in McRae's hands isn't clear.
 The tub was left next to a garbage dumster but was not taken away so Furey decided to store it.
 Eventually "re-assembled" and raced by Hoey in historics from 1994 to 1997.
-Retained until sold to Paul Hoey (Olympia, WA) 1995.
+Retained until sold to Paul Hoey (Olympia, WA) in 2004.
 Hoey believes he may have the Josef Scott car as he has detected a yellow and black #21 on the flanks.
 However, Rick Habersin also found #21 livery on 011 when he bought it so there is a puzzle remaining to be solved.

 This car sold to Jay Esterer (Canada) July 2008 and raced in January 2009 Tasman Cup Revival Series in New Zealand.
 Sold February 2009 to Peter Burson (NZ), also the owner of 003, and believed to be the car Burson ran in practice for the Tasman Cup Revival race at the Australian Grand Prix meeting 26-29 March 2009.

 Driven by: Jon Woodner and Bill Cuddy.
 First race: Riverside (US R1), 29 Apr 1973.
 Total of 10 recorded races.